NUS-CG3207/lab-manuals/lab4/Using_Compiled_Code.md

 ## Using New Peripherals

 The new peripherals cycle counter, accelerometer, and OLED display peripheral register info can be found in the Wrapper HDL code.
+You will need to add ADXL362Ctrl.vhd, SPI_If.vhd, pmodoledrgb_bitmap.vhd to your project, along with Wrapperv3.v.

 ### Cycle Counter